Board of Directors

 Kathy is a parent of a 34-year-old son with disabilities.
 She spent 8 years working as a Parent Liaison at Parents Helping Parents.
 Kathy currently chairs Housing Choices’ Program Committee and is working hard on helping the organization evaluate customer satisfaction and also measure the impact of its services on outcomes for people with developmental disabilities.
 In explaining why she volunteers for Housing Choices, Kathy notes: “Eight years ago, Housing Choices came along with a housing option that fit my son's needs perfectly.
 When I was given the opportunity to join the board of Housing Choices, I saw it as a chance for me to share what I had learned from our family’s experiences with our son’s journey to independent living and to help Housing Choices grow and improve.”

 David joined Housing Choices' Board of Directors in 2013 and is an Assistant Controller at an international multi-line insurance company.
 He holds a BA in Business Economics with an Accounting Emphasis from the University of California at Santa Barbara.
 Housing Choices met all of David’s criteria for joining a nonprofit Board of Directors.
-He was impressed by Housing Choice’s mission to enhance the lives of people with intellectual disabilities by creating quality, affordable housing options.
+He was impressed by Housing Choice’s mission to enhance the lives of people with developmental and other disabilities by creating quality, affordable housing options.
 In addition, Housing Choices is active in David’s home community and he sees the organization making excellent use of its capital and resources.
 David enjoys traveling abroad and is interested in exploring new cultures and the perspective it affords.
 David chairs Housing Choices’ Finance Committee and has been active in the development of a financial dashboard to support the board in its oversight role.

 A former President of the Board of Directors, Rick has been a Housing Choices Board leader for more than twelve years.
 During his tenure as President, Rick oversaw the transition of the organization’s funding systems from fixed contracts to individual Purchase of Service organizations and the growth of the organization from ten employees to more than forty.
 Rick has a PhD in engineering from Carnegie Mellon and an extensive career with IBM.
 He decided to get involved with Housing Choices after his daughter, Janet, was able to move into her own apartment with help from the organization when the family re-located to the Bay Area from the East Coast.
 In explaining his many years of commitment to Housing Choices, Rick says, “Others are working on the housing needs of people with developmental disabilities, but there’s no organization in California with an impact comparable to that of Housing Choices.”